kuolunwang/mm_doorgym/README.md

 ## Navigation in Matterport3D Counterpart

-We arranged all command in procman, easy to inference our proposed method and Run our Matterport3D Counterpart environment.
+We arranged all command in procman, easy to inference our proposed method and Run our Matterport3D Counterpart environment. **This example use developer mode to demo.**

 ### Open procman window
 ```